FAQs about the Ward Acting Studio

 Do you provide housing?

 No, we don't.
-But for nearly 20 years actors from all over the world have made the journey to the U.S. and been able to get that done on their own, to their own preferences.
+Actors from all over the world have made the journey to the US and have been able to arrange housing on their own according to their specific preferences and budget.
 Most people use airbnb.com.

 What should we do to prepare before we arrive?

 Get your housing set up.
 Arrive in time to get over jet lag before the classes begin.
 Take care of personal business and try to get some R&R in.
-If you have applied well in advance of the intensive, you could read Sandy Meisner's book On Acting if you want.
-It's not necessary though.
+If you have applied well in advance of the intensive, you could read Sandy Meisner's book On Acting if you want, but it’s not necessary.
 The point is to arrive at your best -- not right off the boat from a whirlwind tour of Asia or a grueling 22 hour flight from New Zealand.
 Frequently, you will receive some simple assignments a week or so before the term that you'll need to prepare for the first day.

 How many hours are we in class during the Six-Week Intensive?